 TrialWatch also monitored the fairness of trials that ultimately took place virtually.

 In Kazakhstan, activist Alnur Ilyashev was convicted of “spreading false information during an emergency” for social media posts critical of the authorities, including their response to COVID-19.
 His trial was conducted by video conference due to the pandemic but the manner in which these remote proceedings were organized violated his rights — including because participants were barely audible on numerous occasions and defense counsel was unable to consult their client.

 This case shows the pitfalls of virtual trials.
 The defendant’s rights were repeatedly violated as a result of poor connectivity and the authorities’ failure to provide a way for him to consult with his lawyers.Legal Expert in the case of Alnur Ilyashev

-Despite closing court rooms and restricting access to trials, many countries are not doing basic things to protect defendants’ health – such as releasing people on bail instead of holding them in detention.
+Despite closing courtrooms and restricting access to trials, countries didn’t always do basic things to protect defendants’ health – such as releasing people on bail instead of holding them in detention.

 TrialWatch exposed violations of defendants’ rights that have implications for their health in multiple countries.
 In Belarus, TrialWatch reporting on fifteen post-election trials documented how one of the defendants observed two detainees with respiratory symptoms in her cell.

 “A doctor was not called for two days, after their symptoms had worsened, and the sick inmates were not isolated.
 Defendants were not given masks during their pre-trial detention.
 I am extremely concerned about their conditions, particularly because of the surge in COVID-19 cases in prisons across the country.”